aniiketpawar/aniiketpawar/README.md

-- 👋 Hi, I’m @aniiketpawar
+👋 Hi, I’m @aniiketpawar
-- 👀 I’m interested in Data Science, Web Development, Cloud Computing.
+🔍 I’m currently working as a Software Engineer, specializing in Data Engineering and Cloud Computing.
-- 🌱 I’m currently pursuing majors in Data Science and Big Data Analytics.
+🎓 I am a Data Science and Big Data Analytics major.
-- 💞️ I’m looking to collaborate on any projects which will gain me knowledge and experience.
-I am always excited and eager to learn new things.
-- 📫 Heres my LinkedIn profile> https://www.linkedin.com/in/aniiketpawar/
+👨‍💻 I bring hands-on experience in data engineering, along with a strong foundation in cloud computing technologies.
+🤝 Open to collaborating on innovative projects in data engineering and cloud computing that challenge me and enhance my skills.
+🌟 Passionate about continuous learning and applying new technologies in the ever-evolving tech landscape.
+📫 Connect with me on LinkedIn: https://www.linkedin.com/in/aniiketpawar/

 <!---
 aniiketpawar/aniiketpawar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.